boldbi/boldbi-kubernetes/helm/bold-common/README.md

 ## Application Startup

-Configure the Bold BI On-Premise application startup to use the application.
+Configure the Bold BI application startup to use the application.
 Please refer the following link for more details on configuring the application startup.

 https://help.boldbi.com/embedded-bi/application-startup